-If your dog is afraid they may tuck their tail beneath them, hold their ears back, crouch down, or/and breath heavily or abnormally.
+If your dog is afraid it may tuck its tail beneath them, hold its ears back, crouch down, or/and breathe heavily or abnormally.

 The first thing you should do is determine the source of their fear, which could be another dog walking nearby, a strange noise, a trash can, a sign, or a scent you didn't notice.
 If the source is a specific sight or smell they may stop in the same spot every time you walk by it.

 Once you know the source of your dog's fright you can start desensitizing your dog to this trigger (if it is safe) and help them build their confidence.
 While the exact steps required to desensitize your dog may differ based on the fear, here are some basic actions you can take: